Should I Sell My Diesel Car?

 Although demand for new diesel cars has dropped, so has the supply, which could mean your used diesel car is more valuable than ever.
 In fact, recent used car sales data indicates that demand for used diesel vehicles is up 31%, compared to the same period last year.

 With Goodbye Car you will always get a good price for your car.
-We offer the best value in Scotland, there are no hidden fees, and we can settle your outstanding finance.
+There are no hidden fees, and we can settle your outstanding finance.